Bidirectional Hierarchical Protein Multi-Modal Representation Learning: Introduction

-We evaluate our methodologies across a diverse array of benchmarks, including model quality assessment, protein-ligand binding affinity, reaction prediction, protein-protein binding site prediction, and \fix{B cell epitopes (BCE) prediction}.
-Our comprehensive experiments demonstrate that our \algname approach, which including token-wise and global information exchange, surpasses the previous state-of-the-art \fix{in protein representation learning}, Pronet, and serial fusion across various tasks that require both structural and sequential knowledge.
-This underscores that our \algname technique facilitates more effective knowledge exchange between different branches of protein representation compared to serial fusion approach.
+\fix{Enhancing protein representation has direct impact on drug discovery, structural biology, and immunotherapy, and plays a crucial role in advancing AI applications in clinical research and practice, including drug and vaccine development.} \fix{In this work, we introduce the \algname framework for protein representation learning.
+Building on this framework, we develop two variants: local \algname with gating mechanisms and global \algname with multi-head attention.} We evaluate our methodologies across a diverse array of benchmarks, including model quality assessment, protein-ligand binding affinity, reaction prediction, protein-protein binding site prediction, and \fix{B cell epitopes (BCE) prediction}.
+Our comprehensive experiments demonstrate that our \algname approach, which includes token-wise and global information exchange, surpasses the previous state-of-the-art \fix{in protein representation learning}, Pronet, and serial fusion across various tasks that require both structural and sequential knowledge.
+This underscores that our \algname technique facilitates more effective knowledge exchange between different branches of protein representation compared to the serial fusion approach.
 Our findings contribute to a better understanding of how to effectively utilize burgeoning geometric deep learning, well-established protein language models, and enhance the integration of various protein modalities.

 Our contribution are threefold: \begin{itemize} \itemsep{1pt} \item We design the innovative fusion architecture, \algname, which \fix{bidirectionally and hierarchically} merges the representations from the large protein language models ($\pLMs$) and the graph neural networks (GNNs) to facilitate the learning of multi-modal protein representations.